diogoff/trackml-100/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/diogoff/trackml-100/master/images/frame_02.png" width="540"></p>

-So, let's have a look at the solution.

 ## Introduction

 The training set contains on the order of 10<sup>4</sup> events (event ids).
 Each event contains on the order of 10<sup>4</sup> particles (particle ids).
 Therefore, there are a total of about (10<sup>4</sup> events) * (10<sup>4</sup> particles per event) = 10<sup>8</sup> training particles.